 - Anyone who has not yet received any offers for a place at a university

 Any empty places are up for grabs during Clearing and it usually operates on a first come, first served basis.
-Once you’ve found a course that you like, get in touch with the University of Sunderland (or another university of your choosing) to see if there are places on the course you're interested in.
-Once you’ve been accepted over the phone, you can add the University to your Clearing choice in Track.
+Once you’ve found a course that you like, get in touch with the University of Sunderland (or another university of your choosing), or visit our Clearing page to see if there are places on the course you're interested in.
+Once you’ve been accepted over the phone, you can add the university to your Clearing choice in UCAS Track.

 Turn your dream career into reality

-Amy Orange called our Clearing hotline and landed a place on the LLB Law course.
-Three years later, she graduated with a First Class degree, and has since completed her LPC and Masters as well as gained a job working as a Family Paralegal at Ben Hoare Bell LLB:
+Amy Orange called our Clearing helpline and landed a place on the LLB Law course.
+Three years later, she graduated with a First Class Honours degree, and has since completed her LPC and masters as well as gained a job working as a Family Paralegal at Ben Hoare Bell LLB:

 LLB (Hons) Law